 Submitted.
 Text editions of STT 1, 3 (Enūma Eliš 4) and SpTU 3, 59 (Gilgāmeš 5).
 In Robson, E. (ed.), Scholarly Writings from Assyria and Babylonia [working title].
 Writings from the Ancient World.
 Atlanta, Georgia: Society of Biblical Literature [Selected contributions from ‘The Geography of Knowledge in Assyria and Babylonia: A Diachronic Analysis of Four Scholarly Libraries (GKAB)’ in ‘The Corpus of Ancient Mesopotamian Scholarship (CAMS)’.
 Directors: E. Robson, University of Cambridge, and S. Tinney, University of Pennsylvania Museum of Archaeology and Anthropology].

-2020.
-'Mythology, politics, and cult: Aspects of the transmission history of Marduk and Ti'amat's battle', in A. Kelly and C. Metcalf (eds), Gods and Mortals in Early Greek and Near Eastern Mythology.
-Cambridge: Cambridge University Press (in press).
+2021.
+'Politics, cult, and scholarship: Aspects of the transmission history of Marduk and Ti'amat's battle', in Kelly, A., and C. Metcalf (eds), Gods and Mortals in Early Greek and Near Eastern Mythology.
+Cambridge: Cambridge University Press (in press)

 Adam Howe, The Experience and Removal of Impurity in Ancient Mesopotamia.
 Supervisor.
 In process, University of Oxford.